 Not all things are what they seems to be, barbera is a grape but also the name of a winery in Menfi, Sicilia: Cantine Barbera and its wine maker Marilena Barbera.

-Marilena is a passionate wine maker that perhaps is more of an interpreter of the vine yard and the grapes mentoring it on its way to become a wine.
+Marilena is a passionate winemaker, in her own words she is perhaps more of an interpreter of the vineyard and the grapes, mentoring it on its way to become a wine.
 She became our wine and spirit guide through the microcosmos of perricone.

 When you visit a new area you can get to learn to know it not just by your eyes, ears and nose but also through flavors.
 One way of implementing the terrior of an area is to eat and drink its local food and wine.

 Today you can often find international grapes grown almost anywhere, but given the choice I choose wine made by local grapes.
 Right here and now that grape was perricone, an Italian grape grown in Sicily.
 It was once one of the more common grapes for red wine in this part of Siciliy but today only a few wine growers have it.
 In total ca 300 ha out of Sicilys ca 112000 ha of vine yards.